Yoga For Beginners: Sun Salutation

 Yoga is accessible for Every person, regardless of age, fitness level or experience.
 This article explains a five minute yoga program that will get you started with some basics, featuring upper back.

-Yoga is accessible for Every person, regardless of age, fitness level or experience.
-This article explains a five minute yoga program that will get you started with some basics, featuring the low back
+Yoga is accessible for every person, regardless of age, fitness level, or experience.
+This article explains a five-minute yoga program that will get you started with some basic, energizing moves.

 Learn about ten common ways that men destroy marriages.